jroettenbacher/phd_base/README.md

 ## 2. BACARDI

-**TODO:**
-- [x] switch radiosonde station according to HALO position
-- [ ] set ozone concentration according to date and closest ozone sonde measurement
-- [ ] set the albedo according to the land use (Sea surface -> Taylor, land -> average land)

 BACARDI is a broadband radiometer mounted on the bottom and top of HALO.
 The data is initially processed by DLR and then
 Anna Luebke used the scripts provided by André Ehrlich and written by Kevin Wolf to process the